Navigation: Network & Remote Installation >

 Microsoft SQL database connection string:

 The Microsoft SQL database connection string defaults to an example SQL Express configuration string.
-You must change it so it is the following:
+You must change it so it uses the following format:

 data source=SQL_SERVER_NAME;initial catalog=master;User Id=USERNAME; Password=PASSWORD;